Superradiant detection of microscopic optical dipolar interactions: Coupled Dipole Models

 As discussed in the main text, we consider $N$ two-level atoms with positions ${\bf r}_j$, with resonant dipolar interaction specified by Eq.~(\ref{EqRDI}).
 To study spin-wave dynamics within the linear excitation regime, it suffices to consider the singly excited wave function $|\psi(t)\rangle$ as in Eq.~(\ref{equSingly}).
 The Schr\"odinger equation for the amplitudes $\beta_j(t)$ is readily found to be~\cite{Zhu2016}:

 To simulate the experiment with the coupled dipole equations, we set $\Gamma_e=1/26.2$~ns and $\lambda_{eg}=780$~nm to correspond to ${}^{87}$Rb.
 The positions ${\bf r}_j$ are randomly and independently sampled according to a Gaussian distribution.
-To initialize a spin wave excitation with wavevector ${\bf k}$, we accordingly set the initial amplitudes as $\beta_j(t=0)=e^{i{\bf k}\cdot {\bf r}_j}$.
-With $\{\beta_j(t)\}$ evolving according to Eq.~(\ref{EquCDM1}), the spin-wave surviving ratio by Eq.~(\ref{EquSr}) is evaluated as
+To initialize a spin wave excitation with wavevector ${\bf k}$, we accordingly set the initial amplitudes as $\beta_j(t=0)=(1/\sqrt{N})e^{i{\bf k}\cdot {\bf r}_j}$.
+With $\{\beta_j(t)\}$ evolving according to Eq.~(\ref{EquCDM1}), the spin-wave surviving ratio by Eq.~(1) of the main text is evaluated as

 The instantaneous single-photon wave function $\varepsilon({\bf r},t)=\langle g_1, ..., g_N|\hat {\bf E}_s({\bf r})|\psi(t)\rangle$ is given by